Daniel-Nikpayuk/Hiragana-Katakana/README.md

 A Javascript web-browser educational app allowing one to practice Hiragana and Katakana as flashcards with audio.

 Just load the main Hiragana-Katakana.html in your own browser.
-I did my best at a minimalist interface.
+I've tested it on Firefox (v41.0.2), but I've heard it doesn't work on Safari.
+It uses some newer HTML5.
+Regardless, I did my best at a minimalist interface.
 A few additional options allow for things like *memory shuffling* and convenience functions such as *repeat*.

 I took 4 semesters of Japanese, and although the Inuit language certainly has some linguistic (especially phonetic)